hweeks/env-enforcer/README.md

 }
 ```

 We give you the ability to add info and error logs, override the default status setting of 500 or at all, and allow you to set it to 'throw' or pass an error to the `NextFunction` from express, triggering your final error catching middleware.
+Our implementation uses the `next` callback to process your validation.
+Make sure you're using next and middleware in the prescribed way.

 ## Examples